donatagrei/Homestore/README.md

-# React Native UI Test Automation
+# Homestore Automated UI Tests

 This repository contains **automated UI tests** written in **Java**, using **Selenium WebDriver** and **JUnit 5** for testing the [**Homestore**](https://themes.woocommerce.com/homestore/) e-commerce web application.